MauriceGit/Simple_GLSL_Shader_Example/README.md

-# **OpenGL Shader-Tutorial Project**
+# **OpenGL Shader Project**

-What you see here is a kind of pragmatic tutorial.
-There is no list of steps, what you have to do to accomplish some results.

-But what you get is a very simple and straight forward project with lots (LOTS) of comments.

-So if you think about diving into shaders in OpenGL and you have some awesome ideas like Pathtracing or Screen-Space-Ambient-Occlusion of anything else --> here you get all the source-code and basics you need to do just that.
+This project was part of a lecturing/tutorial for a computer graphics class at university.

+It consists of most of the OpenGL shader basics needed for further and more complex projects like Pathtracing and SSAO.

-With this kind of example-project I would have saved myself LOTS of hours some years ago.
+With this kind of example-project I would have saved myself lots of hours some years ago.
-I created this as a tutorial for university.
-But I think one or another of you might appreciate it.

 ## **Knowledge Requirement**

-If you are new to OpenGL or new to programming this is not the tutorial for you!
+If you are completely new to OpenGL or new to programming this is not the tutorial for you!
-What you need is a basic understanding of OpenGL and the rendering-pipeline.
+What you need is a basic understanding of OpenGL and the rendering pipeline.
 Also you know how to initialize buffers, allocate memory and generally handle and write C-code.

-So if you already build some smaller stuff with OpenGL and want to step your game up with some awesome shaders - this is exactly for you!
+So if you already build some smaller stuff with OpenGL and want to step your game up with some shaders - this is for you!

 ## **This is what you get**